microsoft/google-play-vsts-extension/README.md

 ### Google Play - Release Bundle

-Allows you to release an android bundle, and includes the following options:
+Allows you to release an app bundle to Google Play, and includes the following options:

 1. **JSON Key Path** *(File path)* or **Service Endpoint** - The credentials used to authenticate with Google Play.
 This can be acquired from the [Google Developer API console](https://console.developers.google.com/apis) and provided either directly to the task (via the `JSON Auth File` authentication method),